Own-Data-Privateer/hoardy-web/tool/README.md

 Note, however, that CSS resource filtering and remapping is not implemented yet.

-If you also want to keep links that point to not yet hoarded Internet URLs to still point those URLs in the exported files instead of them pointing to non-existent local files, similarly to what `wget -mpk` does, run:
+If you also want to keep links that point to not yet hoarded Internet URLs to still point those URLs in the exported files instead of them pointing to non-existent local files, similarly to what `wget -mpk` does, run `wrrarms export mirror` with `--remap-open`, e.g.:

 ```bash
 wrrarms export mirror -e 'response.body|eb|scrub response +all_refs,-actions,+styles,+pretty' --remap-open --to ~/pwebarc/mirror3 ~/pwebarc/latest/archiveofourown.org